nicolemwhite/shiny_prior/README.md

 # ShinyPrior
-Shiny application for visualising prior distributions based on published evidence
+ShinyPrior is a web-based application for estimating probability distributions from summary statistics.
+Results are presented as visualisations and summary tables for use in publications.